 - Create a unique brand

 Creating a unique brand allows you to stand out from the competition.
+Using a popular ecommerce platform to create our online store is a perfect way to do this.
 You will also be able to understand your potential buyers better and thus create styled product images, titles, and descriptions consistently.

 - Optimize your SEO